zesty-co/terraform-kompass-compute/README.md

 }
 ```

-## Passing values to the Helm Chart
+### Pass values to the Helm chart

 The `kompass_compute` module and the `ecr` module output a `helm_values_yaml` variable that can be used to pass values to the Helm chart.

-These `helm_values_yaml` variables inform the controllers of the location of the deployed cloud resources, such as SQS queues, S3 VPC endpoints, IAM roles, and ECR pull-through cache rules.
+These variables inform the controllers of the location of the deployed cloud resources, such as SQS queues, S3 VPC endpoints, IAM roles, and ECR pull through cache rules.
 You can use it in your Helm chart as follows:

 ```hcl
 resource "helm_release" "kompass_compute" {